-- 47 This Standard requires particular disclosures in the balance sheet or in the statement of profit and loss, or in the statement of changes in equity and requires disclosure of other line items either in those statements or in the notes.
-Ind AS 7, Statement of Cash Flows, sets out requirements for the presentation of cash flow information. - 48 This Standard sometimes uses the term 'disclosure' in a broad sense, encompassing items presented in the financial statements.
-Disclosures are also required by other Ind ASs.
-Unless specified to the contrary elsewhere in this Standard or in another Ind AS, such disclosures may be made in the financial statements.
+- 47 This Standard requires particular disclosures in the statement of financial position or the statement(s) of profit or loss and other comprehensive income, or in the statement of changes in equity and requires disclosure of other line items either in those statements or in the notes.
+IAS 7 Statement of Cash Flows sets out requirements for the presentation of cash flow information. - 48 This Standard sometimes uses the term 'disclosure' in a broad sense, encompassing items presented in the financial statements.
+Disclosures are also required by other IFRSs.
+Unless specified to the contrary elsewhere in this Standard or in another IFRS, such disclosures may be made in the financial statements.